kirbyfreak29/randomCreatures/README.md

 be within the scope of this class’s project.
 The user interface will hopefully be a graphical interface, with the ability to highlight a specific creature and follow it and see it’s attributes, but will start out as a terminal program.

+The design doc can be found at https://docs.google.com/document/d/1RmRsBeSFtPNQXBdCzFNB-8Wem3DsjrGCxDQ_pzKAxN8/edit?usp=sharing